My Journey - A guide to university study

 - Most full time students study four courses per semester.
 As a general guide, students should allocate 10 hours of study per week for each course.
 This includes your time in lectures, labs or tutorials and you will need to schedule in research and reading time to support this learning.

-- Take the following quizzes to help get you prepared for Uni study:
+- Take the Uni Ready Quiz to help get you prepared for Uni study.

 - Understand how you learn best.